MX vs. ATV: Games

 The MX vs. ATV series is a cumulative crossover between THQ's MX trilogy and Sony's ATV Offroad Fury series.
 Every game in the franchise prior to MX vs. ATV Reflex was available on the PlayStation 2.

 MX trilogy

-The MX trilogy is a collection of three motocross racing games, all published by THQ in the early 2000s, serving as a follow-up to THQ's Championship Motocross featuring Ricky Carmichael duology, whose two games were released for the PlayStation and the sequel also being available on Game Boy Color.
+The MX series is a trilogy of motocross racing games, all published by THQ between 2001 and 2004, serving as a follow-up to THQ's Championship Motocross featuring Ricky Carmichael duology for the PlayStation, with the sequel also being available on Game Boy Color.
 Like the Championship duology, the first two installments, 2002 and Superfly, were developed by Locomotive Games and endorsed by Ricky Carmichael, whose likeness went on to appear in some MX vs. ATV video games.
 The third game, MX Unleashed, was developed by Rainbow Studios, which had started the ATV Offroad Fury series around the time 2002 and Superfly were released and went on to create the MX vs. ATV crossover series a year after Unleashed.
 All three installments were released on sixth-generation platforms, with the entire trilogy available on the PS2 and Xbox.

 The three games in the trilogy are: